mohsinaei/commands/Nmap /Host Discovery.md

 # Firewall Permissive Modes

-## This section is for scannign devices with Nmap if the firewall permits the scan oepration.
+## This section is for scanning devices with Nmap if the firewall permits the scan oeprations.

-### To check for all Nmap parameters, simple type:
+### To run a simple scan for all Nmap parameters, simple type:

 namp 192.168.120.3 (single device scan)